K2Joom/docs-matukio/booking_fields.md

 ### Show in Overview

 If you want you can show this field as a column in the booking overviews to faster access it details.
 This can be a very handy feature!

+There is also a setting to show it in the (public) participants overview in the frontend.